phpactor/phpactor/doc/vim-plugin.md

 **E117: Unknown function: phpactor#Status**:

-When using vim-plug, you will need to open a PHP file before Phpactor is registered.
-For best results, `cd` to a project that uses Git and Composer before starting Vim.
+Vim-plug and most other package managers for Vim will lazy-load Phpactor when it's needed, i.e. when opening a PHP file.
+If you get this error, open a PHP file and run the command again.

+**Composer not found** or **Git not detected**:

+The Git and Composer checks are referring to the current "workspace" (i.e. where you started Vim from).
+If you've already setup Git and Composer for your project, ensure you are starting Vim from the project directory to enable detection.

 Updating
 --------